|IT Based Tactics||✓|

 The Cumberland County Sheriff’s Office has combated the consumer demand for prostitution with reverse stings and disclosing the identities of arrested sex buyers since the early 2000s, if not earlier.
 These operations are often conducted in collaboration with other local law enforcement agencies.
 For example, in 2004, the Middlesex Township Police Department, the Cumberland County Sheriff’s Office, the Drug Task Force, and the Cumberland County District Attorney’s Office collaborated to conduct a street-level reverse sting operation at a Middlesex truck stop that resulted in the arrest of three male sex buyers.
 According to reports, the operation was conducted in response to the recent string of murders of prostituted women along “Miracle Mile.”
 The identities and ages of arrested sex buyers were included in reports by local media outlets.
 In 2006, an additional street-level reverse sting operation was conducted that resulted in the arrest of five male sex buyers, who identities were included in reports by local media outlets.

 In addition to street-level reverse sting operations, web-based reverse stings have been conducted in the county.
 For example, in June 2022, the Cumberland County District Attorney announced the start of a new Human Trafficking enforcement initiative aimed at arresting and prosecuting those who solicit prostitution or engage in other forms of sexual exploitation.
 Members of the Cumberland County District Attorney’s Criminal Investigation Division teamed with Upper Allen Township Police and members of the county Sheriff’s Office to engage in an enforcement effort, codenamed Operation Impact Demand.
 Six men were arrested and charged with solicitation of prostitution, and their photos and identifiers were publicly disclosed.
 The defendants allegedly responded to an online advertisement for a female “escort,” made arrangements to meet at a hotel, and offered payment for sex.
 They were taken into custody and transported to the Cumberland County Prison for processing.
+In April, 2023, another 11 men were arrested in a similar operaiton.

 Loss of employment is also a consequence of buying sex in the county.
 For example, In 2004, a Middlesex patrol officer was arrested on allegations that rather than charging women arrested for prostitution at local truck stops, “he would engage in oral and/or vaginal sex with them.”
 To apprehend the officer in question, the Middlesex Township Police Department, the Cumberland County Sherriff’s Office, and a Dauphin County Probation Officer collaborated to conduct a reverse sting operation in which the probation officer posed as a prostituted woman and an additional undercover operative posed as a male sex buyer at a Middlesex Township motel.
 The room had been wired for both audio and video.
 The officer in question was directed by county dispatch to respond to the motel to “investigate a blonde running around the hallway in her panties and her bra.”
 Upon arriving to the hotel room, the officer in question asked the “male sex buyer” to step out into the hallway and explain how he met the “prostituted woman.”
 After the decoy male sex buyer explained his encounter with the “prostituted woman,” the officer told him to leave.
 When the undercover probation officer offered the officer in question oral sex, he replied “Actually I think I want a little more.
 A lot more.”
 When he began to undress, the undercover probation officer arrested the Middlesex Township patrol officer.
 Upon further investigation, more victims came forward to police.
 The sex buyer was formally charged with three counts of rape, two counts of involuntary deviate sexual intercourse, three counts of sexual assault, three counts of prostitution, four counts of bribery in official and political matters, two counts of official oppression, two counts of obstructing administration of law or other governmental function, two counts of tampering with public records, and one count of criminal attempt to [sic] prostitution.
 He was acquitted of all charges except for two counts of bribery and was sentenced to serve not less than 9 nor more than 23 months in the county prison on one count and to serve a consecutive period of intermediate punishment on the other.
 The corporal, a member of the Middlesex force for 12 years, was suspended without pay but was eventually fired from the force.
 His identity and image were included in news reports by local media outlets.